 FILING A COMPLAINT

-For individuals wishing to file a complaint against a City Official, a complaint form is included under “Important Resources.”
-This document includes instructions for filing a complaint.
+Individuals wishing to file a complaint against a City Official must complete an Ethics Complaint Form.
+This form includes instructions for filing a complaint.
 Completed complaints should be submitted to the City Auditor.
-After a complaint is filed, the Board of Ethics will hold a preliminary hearing to determine if the complaint is actionable, in other words, if the allegations of the complaint are true, whether the complaint would violate the Ordinance.
+After a complaint is filed, the Board of Ethics will hold a Preliminary Assessment to determine if the complaint is actionable, in other words, if the allegations of the complaint are true and whether the complaint violates the Ordinance.

 Timeline of Ethics Ordinance